-But wander farther into the neighborhood in the area between Pickney and Cambridge Streets called the North Slope, and you'll discover a more diverse view of the rich tapestry of Boston's history related to the abolition of slavery, religious freedom, and equal rights.
+Wander farther into the neighborhood in the area between Pickney and Cambridge Streets called the North Slope, and you'll discover a more diverse view of the rich tapestry of Boston's history related to the abolition of slavery and the pursuit of religious freedom and equal rights.

-And along Charles Street, known as the Flat Side, you'll find plenty of lively restaurants, wonderful boutiques, and some of the city's finest antique shops and art galleries.
+And along Charles Street in an area known as "the Flat of Beacon Hill," you'll find plenty of lively restaurants, wonderful boutiques, and some of the city's finest antique shops and art galleries.